Intracavitary Brachytherapy for Gynecologic Cancers – Vaginal Cylinder

 Brachytherapy is a form of radiation treatment where a source of radiation is put inside your body.
-This allows a higher dose of radiation to directly reach the area where the tumor is or was prior to surgery.
+This allows a higher dose of radiation to directly reach the area where the tumor is or was before surgery.
 In the case of brachytherapy for gynecological cancers, it reduces radiation exposure to the surrounding healthy tissues, such as the bowel and bladder.
 Brachytherapy is administered after the placement of an applicator.
 An applicator helps guide where the treatment will be delivered.

 What is a vaginal cylinder?

 The radiation needs to be placed near your cancer or where the cancer was removed.
 To be able to do that, applicators are used.
 One type of applicator that can be used is a vaginal cylinder.
 This is often used in women who have had a hysterectomy.
 A vaginal cylinder is made of plastic and looks like a large tampon with a hollow center.
-It is placed into the vagina and may be kept in place with gauze, balloons or a special undergarment.
+It is placed into the vagina and may be kept in place with gauze, balloons, or a special undergarment.

 How is the brachytherapy administered?

-Prior to your brachytherapy treatment, the vaginal cylinder will be placed by a provider.
+Before your brachytherapy treatment, the vaginal cylinder will be placed by a provider.
 You will be asked to lay down on a table and place your feet in stirrups as you would for a gynecologic exam.
 Your provider may do a short exam and the cylinder will be placed in the vagina.
 You may feel pressure while the cylinder is in place.
 If you are very uncomfortable you should tell your provider.
 There are different sizes of cylinders and you may need a smaller size.
 An X-ray may be done to check the placement of the cylinder.

 Before starting treatment, you will need to have a simulation or planning appointment.
-This may be done prior to starting treatment or on your first day of treatment.
+This may be done before starting treatment or on your first day of treatment.
 During this appointment, after the cylinder has been placed, your radiation oncologist may place a “marker” (this may be a large-Qtip soaked in contrast solution or a fiducial seed) into the top of your vagina.
 This will help guide where the radiation needs to go.
-You will have imaging tests done such as MRIs and CT scans.
+You will have imaging studies done such as MRIs and CT scans.

-After the imaging tests have been done, it can take your team a few hours to plan your treatment.
+After the imaging studies have been done, it can take your team a few hours to plan your treatment.
 This is because your team needs to precisely identify the area on your body where you will receive radiation.
 During this time you may need to lay flat or with your head only slightly elevated.

 To start treatment, you will be asked to lay in the same position you were in during your imaging tests.
 Positioning is extremely important in radiation therapy and your body will be positioned carefully in order to get the best radiation treatment.
 You will be in the same position during every treatment.
 Once in position, the cylinder is connected to a machine that automatically feeds a radiation source into the applicator, where it remains for a predetermined time, known as the dwell time.
 It is important to lie still during your whole treatment.
-Once the time is up, the machine removes the source and the applicator is removed from your vagina.
+Once the time is up, the machine removes the source and the applicator can be removed from your vagina.
 The radiation treatment time varies.

 How is the applicator removed?